HadrienG/tutorials/wms.md

 ```

 We'll use FastQC to check the quality of our data.
 FastQC can be downloaded and
-ran on a Windows or LINUX computer without installation.
+run on a Windows or Linux computer without installation.
 It is available [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)

 Start FastQC and select the fastq file you just downloaded with `file -> open`
 What do you think about the quality of the reads?
 Do they need trimming?
-Is there still adapters
+Are there still adapters
 present?
 Overrepresented sequences?

 Alternatively, run fastqc on the command-line:

 `fastqc *.fastq.gz`

-If the quality appears to be that good, it's because it was probably the cleaned reads that were deposited into SRA.
+If the quality appears to be good, it's because it was probably the cleaned reads that were deposited into SRA.
 We can directly move to the classification step.

 ### Taxonomic Classification